atbcb/usab-uswds/_research/exterior-surfaces/engineered-wood-fiber/playground-surfaces-2004/observations-results.md

 | Drainage system installation, 25 h @ $15/h       |       $ 375 |
 | Unbonded EWF installation, 60 h @ $10/h          |         600 |
 | Bonded surface installation, 24 h @ $15/h        |         360 |
+{: .usa-table}

-Installation of the two surface treatments was completed during one work day.
-Approximate effort for installation of 300 ft2 of each material (600 ft2 total) was 24 h (four people for 6 h).
+*Installation of the two surface treatments was completed during one work day.
+Approximate effort for installation of 300 ft2 of each material (600 ft2 total) was 24 h (four people for 6 h).*

 **Summary of costs for 0.3-m- (12-in.-) depth surface treatment - Cost ($/ft 2 )**